Understanding Depression and Anxiety Support in Primary Care

 If your symptoms are complex or require additional expertise, we’re here to connect you with experienced mental health specialists or an urgent care facility to ensure you receive the right level of care at every step.

-What Types of Anxiety and Depression Medications Can Primary Care Physicians Prescribe?
+What Types of Anxiety and Depression Medications Can Primary Care Physicians Manage?

 If SSRIs aren’t effective, SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors) might be an alternative your doctor could try.
 Regular checkups are essential to monitor your progress and address any side effects you may experience.